 If you meet the criteria above, submit the following to seug_waivers(at)nps.gov:

-Please allow two weeks for processing.
+Please allow three weeks for processing.

 If your request is approved, you will receive an academic fee waiver.
 Each vehicle must present a copy of the approved fee waiver at the park entrance station.

 If your request is denied, you will receive a letter from the park explaining why your group does not qualify.
 If required material is not submitted, the park will attempt to contact and assist you.
-The Fee Program Manager can be reached by phone during normal business hours at (435) 719-2145 or by email.
+The Fee Program Manager can be reached by phone during normal business hours at (435) 719-2145 or via email.